DrDataYE/DrCrypt/docs/source/usage/compare_hash.rst

 1. **Importing the MD5 Class and compare_hash Function:**

-   To start our journey, we import the `MD5` class from the `drcrypt.hash` module, as well as the `compare_hash` function from the same module.
+   To start our journey, we import the `MD5` class from the `drcrypt` module, as well as the `compare_hash` function from the same module.
 The latter function will be our guide in comparing hashes:

    .. code-block:: python

-      from drcrypt.hash import MD5, compare_hash
+      from drcrypt import MD5, compare_hash

 2. **Creating and Finalizing the Hash:**